niyotham/vehicle_data_streaming_pipelie/README.md

 ![](https://github.com/niyotham/vehicle_data_streaming_pipelie/blob/master/docs/CapstoneProject_Diagram%20(1).jpg)
 The Steps to folow:
 - [ ] Write a script to generale real time vehicle data
-- [ ] Commit the local code to the AWS Codecommit: [AWS CODECOMMIT SETUP](https://github.com/niyotham/vehicle_data_streaming_pipelie/blob/master/docs/AWS%20SERVICES%20COVERED%20BY%20THIS%20PROJECT.docx)
+- [ ] `AWS CODECOMMIT SETUP`  Commit the local code to the AWS Codecommit: [AWS CODECOMMIT SETUP](https://github.com/niyotham/vehicle_data_streaming_pipelie/blob/master/docs/AWS%20SERVICES%20COVERED%20BY%20THIS%20PROJECT.docx)
-- [ ] 	Setting up AWS CodeCommit IAM User with HTTPs Git Credential for AWS CodeCommit.
+      -  Setting up AWS CodeCommit IAM User with HTTPs Git Credential for AWS CodeCommit.
+      -  Create CodeCommit Repo `{not ecr repo!!!!!!}`
+      - Copy GitHub Repo Data to AWS CodeCommit
+- [ ] `AWS CODEBUILD SETUP`
+      - Prepare ECR for CodeBuild.
--
+      - Sett up CodeBuild
+      - Setup IAM roles and permissions To allow CodeBuild to push Docker images to ECR Note docker image can be pushed to dockerhub instead

 - send data to redshift
 2. create a lambda function to load data into s3 or Readshift
 3. read data into a csv